artemsaraiev/pd_backend_dev/concepts/identity-verification/IdentityVerification.md

   + _getORCIDsByUser(user: User) : (orcid: ORCIDDoc)
     + **requires** nothing
     + **effects** returns an array of dictionaries, each containing one ORCID document for the given user.
-Each ORCID includes _id, user, and orcid.
+Each ORCID includes _id, user, orcid, verified, verifiedAt (if set), and accessToken (if set).
 Returns an empty array if no ORCIDs exist.
   + _getAffiliationsByUser(user: User) : (affiliation: AffiliationDoc)
     + **requires** nothing